Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 Micro spun his music at never-ending Caffeine bashes, dedicating to breakbeat, a piece of electrical music his fans danced to all night.

 DJ Micro started his techno career in 1991 when the industry magically hit the hot spots around the world.
-He participated as the central player in forming the Caffeine Records group that began as a weekly club night.
+He participated as the central player in forming the Caffeine Records group that began weekly club night.
 It turned into a business as it became more popular, with a brand name, clothing line, and even a club.
 Micro spun his music at never-ending Caffeine bashes, dedicating to breakbeat, a type of electrical music his fans danced to all night.

 Vicious Vic connected with Micro in 1994, and they released their first single called "Reach Further" with Vicious using the pseudonym Progression.